markomanninen/hyml/doc/specs.rst

 structure of the markup document.
 It is all on the responsibility of the user to make it correct.

-``html4`` and ``html5`` macros will render tags as specified below.
+``html4`` and ``html5`` as well as ``xhtml4`` and ``xhtml5`` macros will render
+tags as specified below.
 These macros will minimize code when possible.
 Using undefined tag will raise an error.
 Attributes are not validated however.
 One should use official `validator <http://validator.w3.org/>`__ for a proper validation.

-This is also the last example of using ``ML`` macros.
+This is also the last example of using ``ML`` macros. xhtml> will delegate xhtml content to IPython.display method so that content is rendered on Jupyter Notebook cell rather than just output as a raw xml string.

 Columns in the table are:

 -  Tag name
 -  Tag code when using empty content
--  Has optional end tag?
+-  Has the optional end tag?
--  Has forbidden content and end tag?
+-  Has a forbidden content and the end tag?
--  Can omit short tag?
+-  Can omit the short tag?
 For example: ``<col>``
--  Is tag in HTML4 specifications?
+-  Is the tag in HTML4 specifications?
--  Is tag in HTML5 specifications?
+-  Is the tag in HTML5 specifications?

 .. code-block:: hylang